 Closest Metro stations: T Centralen, Hötorget

-That said, for a more luxury shopping experience, you can go instead to Biblioteksgatan.
-It is Stockholm’s most exclusive shopping street, in the elegant district of Östermalm.
-Also, it is a pedestrian street, which makes it easy for window shopping.
-In Biblioteksgatan, you’ll find luxury designer brands such as Mulberry, Filippa K, Karen Millen, Tommy Hilfiger, and others.
+If it is luxury shopping you are after, then you can head to Biblioteksgatan.
+It is Stockholm’s most exclusive shopping street.
+You’ll find it in the elegant district of Östermalm.
+It is also pedestrianised, which is so convenient for shopping.
+Here you’ll find luxury designer brands such as Mulberry, Filippa K, Karen Millen, Tommy Hilfiger, and others.

-Moreover, in this area are located many department stores, such as Nordiska Kompaniet, MOOD, and Sturegallerian.
-In particular, Sturegallerian is probably Stockholm’s most glamorous shopping mall.
-It houses top-end brands, restaurants, cafés, and even a small food hall.
+Moreover, nearby are located many department stores, such as Nordiska Kompaniet, MOOD, and Sturegallerian.
+Sturegallerian in particular is perhaps Stockholm’s most glamorous shopping mall.
+It has top-end brands, restaurants, cafés, and even a small food hall.